awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-continue-new.md

 1. In the **Create function** section, choose **Author from scratch**\.

-1. In the **Author from scratch** section, configure your Lambda function, as follows:
+1. In the **Author with code snippets** section, configure your Lambda function, as follows:

    1. For **Name**, type `Iterator`\.